Digital-Will-Inc/wortal-sdk-unity/README.md

 Games on the Wortal need to support localization.
 Wortal Plugin offers functionality to check the player's browser language to determine what language the game should be played in.

+For all languages that will be supported in the game, you must add them to the `Supported Languages` config in the `WortalSettings`.
+Here you can also change the default language that will be used if the player's preferred language is not supported.

 Wortal Plugin does not offer localization features itself, only the player's preferred language.

 ```c#